-“Oat has fantastic properties and vast industrial opportunities within functional foods.
-I’m pleased our team could put our expertise in this segment to good use in another transaction,” says Christopher Fägerskiöld, Partner at Livingstone.
+“Oat has fantastic properties and vast industrial opportunity within functional foods.
+I’m pleased our team could put our expertise in this segment to good use,” says Christopher Fägerskiöld, Partner at Livingstone.

 Global interest and demand for oat-based products is strong and growing.
-Oat offers several important health benefits and oats from the Nordic counties are especially attractive thanks to its high quality.
+Oat offers several important health benefits and oats from Nordic countries are especially attractive thanks to its high quality.

-“We see large investments being made into research on oat health benefits and on product development of oat-based ingredients.
-We also see increasing demand in other segments than food, like beauty and pharmaceuticals,” says Fredrik Fällström, Associate Director at Livingstone.
+“We see large investments being made into research on oat health benefits and product development of oat-based ingredients.
+We also see increasing demand in segments other than food, such as beauty and pharmaceuticals,” says Fredrik Fällström, Associate Director at Livingstone.

-The completion of this transaction reinforces Livingstone’s credentials in the buzz niche functional foods, following the sale of Skånemejerier’s minority share in ProViva to Danone and the sale of betaglucan specialist Swedish Oat Fiber to Naturex.
+The completion of this transaction reinforces Livingstone’s credentials in the functional foods niche, following the sale of Skånemejerier’s minority share in ProViva to Danone and the sale of betaglucan specialist Swedish Oat Fiber to Naturex.